metatron-app/metatron-discovery/README.md

 **Metatron Discovery** is an end-to-end big data self discovery solution.
 To learn more about it, visit our [web site](https://metatron.app).
 Check [our blog](https://metatron.app/index.php/blog/) for upcoming events and development news.

 Strengths
 ------------------

-- Able to process HUGE data sets super FAST, powered by (optimized) [Apache Druid](http://druid.io/)
+- Able to process HUGE data sets super FAST, powered by (optimized) [Apache Druid](http://druid.io/).
-- Easy data analytics for everyone
+- Single solution for data analytics from easy data preparation to fast visualization.
-- Intuitive UI with full API support
+- Easy data analytics for everyone.

 Key Features
 ------------------